Bachelor of Design (Communication Design)

 Overview

-You’ll learn skills alongside a strong selection peers in studio-based facilities.
-Throughout the degree, you will develop skills in negotiating a consensus among participants with a range of interests in the design outcome.
+You’ll learn skills alongside a strong selection of peers in studio-based facilities.
+Throughout the degree, you will develop the ability to negotiate consensus among participants with a range of interests in the design outcome.
 You will also learn how a visual strategy can contribute to all phases of the problem-solving process.

 Details